-- (A) Uses and Context.
-Any reference in the Plan to Compensation is a reference to the definition in this Section 1.11 unless the Plan reference, or the Employer in its Adoption Agreement, modifies this definition.
+- (A) Uses and Context.-Any reference in the Plan to Compensation is a reference to the definition in this Section 1.11 unless the Plan reference, or the Employer in its Adoption Agreement, modifies this definition.
 Except as the Plan otherwise specifically provides, the Plan Administrator will take into account only Compensation actually paid during (or as permitted under the Code, paid for) the relevant period.
 A Compensation payment includes Compensation paid by the Employer through another person under the common paymaster provisions in Code §§3121 and 3306.
-The Employer in its Adoption Agreement may elect to allocate contributions based on Compensation within a specified 12-month period which ends within a Plan Year. - (B) Base Definitions and Modifications.
-The Employer in its Adoption Agreement must elect one of the following base definitions of Compensation: W-2 Wages, Code §3401(a) Wages, or 415 Compensation.
+In the case of a self-employed minister Minister described in Code §414(e)(5)(A), Compensation means Earned Income as defined in Sectionsubsection (J).
+The Employer in its Adoption Agreement may elect to allocate contributions based on Compensation within a specified 12-month period which ends within a Plan Year. - (B) Base Definitions and Modifications.- The Employer in its Adoption Agreement must elect one of the following base definitions of Compensation: W-2 Wages, Code §3401(a) Wages, or 415 Compensation.
 The Employer may elect a different base definition as to different Contribution Types.
 The Employer in its Adoption Agreement may specify any modifications thereto, for purposes of contribution allocations under Article 3.
-If the Employer fails to elect one of the above-referenced definitions, the Employer is deemed to have elected the W-2 Wages definition. - (1) W-2 Wages.
-W-2 Wages means wages for federal income tax withholding purposes, as defined under Code §3401(a), plus all other payments to an Employee in the course of the Employer's trade or business, for which the Employer must furnish the Employee a written statement under Code §\$6041, 6051, and 6052, but determined without regard to any rules that limit the remuneration included in wages based on the nature or location of the employment or services performed (such as the exception for agricultural labor in Code §3401(a)(2)).
-The Employer in Appendix B to its Adoption Agreement may elect to exclude from W-2 Compensation certain Employer paid or reimbursed moving expenses as described therein. - (2) Code §3401(a) Wages (income tax wage withholding).
-Code §3401(a) Wages means wages within the meaning of Code §3401(a) for the purposes of income tax withholding at the source, but determined without regard to any rules that limit the remuneration included in wages based on the nature or the location of the employment or the services performed (such as the exception for agricultural labor in Code §3401(a)(2)). - (3) Code §415 Compensation (current income definition/simplified compensation under Treas.
-Reg. §1.415(c)-2(d)(2)).
-Code §415 Compensation means the Employee's wages, salaries, fees for professional service and other amounts received (without regard to whether or not an amount is paid in cash) for personal services actually rendered in the course of employment with the Employer maintaining the Plan to the extent that the amounts are includible in gross income (including, but not limited to, commissions paid salespersons, compensation for services on the basis of a percentage of profits, commissions on insurance premiums, tips, bonuses, fringe benefits and reimbursements or other expense allowances under a nonaccountable plan as described in Treas.
+If the Employer fails to elect one of the above-referenced definitions, the Employer is deemed to have elected the W-2 Wages definition. - (1) W-2 Wages.-W-2 Wages means wages for federal income tax withholding purposes, as defined under Code §3401(a), plus all other payments to an Employee in the course of the Employer's trade or business, for which the Employer must furnish the Employee a written statement under Code §\$6041, 6051, and 6052, but determined without regard to any rules that limit the remuneration included in wages based on the nature or location of the employment or services performed (such as the exception for agricultural labor in Code §3401(a)(2)).
+The Employer in Appendix B to its Adoption Agreement may elect to exclude from W-2 Compensation certain Employer paid or reimbursed moving expenses as described therein. - (2) Code §3401(a) Wages (income tax wage withholding).-Code §3401(a) Wages means wages within the meaning of Code §3401(a) for the purposes of income tax withholding at the source, but determined without regard to any rules that limit the remuneration included in wages based on the nature or the location of the employment or the services performed (such as the exception for agricultural labor in Code §3401(a)(2)). - (3) Code §415 Compensation (current income definition/simplified compensation under Treas.
+Reg. §1.415(c) 1⁄22(d)(2)).-Code §415 Compensation means the Employee's wages, salaries, fees for professional service and other amounts received (without regard to whether or not an amount is paid in cash) for personal services actually rendered in the course of employment with the Employer maintaining the Plan to the extent that the amounts are includible in gross income (including, but not limited to, commissions paid salespersons, compensation for services on the basis of a percentage of profits, commissions on insurance premiums, tips, bonuses, fringe benefits and reimbursements or other expense allowances under a nonaccountable plan as described in Treas.
 Reg. §1.62-2(c)).